Let’s Say It All Together: Nobody Knows Anything

 How easy is it to mistake good luck and randomness for skill?
-How readily do we convince ourselves we understand what is going on, that we are in control of our destinies, when nothing could be further form the truth?
+How readily do we convince ourselves we understand what is going on, that we are in control of our destinies, when nothing could be further from the truth?

 I know nothing, but at least I am aware of my own ignorance, and am willing to admit this publicly.
 Most of the rest of the commentary class has yet to learn this all-important lesson.